 Since the year 2000, the number of international schools around the world has more than trebled

-Twenty years ago, the chance of finding an international school was, at best, sporadic.
-Today, over 2,000 cities have at least one good international school, and some leading cities have 100 or more.
+Thirty years ago, the chance of finding an international school was, at best, sporadic.
+Today, well over 2,000 cities have at least one good international school, and several leading cities have 100 or more.

 Many international schools cater for a healthy mixture of expatriate and local children, and international schools continue to gain a reputation for preparing children well for higher education opportunities throughout the world.